The plan to build a bird egg incubator is free for your personal use.

 Plans for a egg incubator

 Fix the sides to the base keeping the plywood side flush with the underside of the base.
-Next the upright corner pieces are placed in position to the side edges.
+The upright corner pieces are then placed at the side edges.

 The back of the bird egg incubator is the next panel fitted.
 Ensure that the back plywood sits flush to the outside of the plywood sides and flush to the base.

 Bird egg incubator